LAKSHYAJAIN16/28bot/README.md

 - `mcts/log_utils.py` – Logger utilities.

 ### Directly Accessible
-- `bet_advisor.py` – Interactive advisor; input hand and it will give you the optimial bid
+- `bet_advisor.py` – Bidding logic; input hand and it will give you the optimial bid
 - `precompute_bets.py` – Precomputation code to generate the optimial bids for the hand.
 - `run_game.py` – Entry-point to simulate games with a simple config block
 - `precomputed_bets.jsonl` – Append-only store of suit stats and recommendations per canonical hand